 Medicare, Medicaid, private insurance, workers' compensation and Veterans Health Association all pay for home care if certain criteria are met.
 The care must be medically reasonable and necessary, it must be difficult for the patient to leave the home, and it must be safe for the patient to receive the services at home.
-Ashtabula Regional Home Health also has some additional sources of funding to provide personal care and homemaking services when insurance coverage ends.
+ACMC Regional Home Health also has some additional sources of funding to provide personal care and homemaking services when insurance coverage ends.

 Is the agency and staff licensed?

 The state of Ohio does not have licensure for home care.
-Ashtabula Regional Home Health is a Medicare/Medicaid-certified home care agency.
+ACMC Regional Home Health is a Medicare/Medicaid-certified home care agency.
 All professional staff have current licensure and all home health aides are certified home care aides.